This page belongs to: National Measurement Institute

 Trade measurement

 NMI administers Australia’s trade measurement laws, including regulating measuring instruments like petrol bowsers and supermarket scales.
-This benefits all Australians by instilling buyers and sellers with the confidence that measurement-based transactions are fair and accurate.
+This benefits all Australians by giving a regulatory framework to support confidence for buyers and sellers that measurement based transactions are fair and accurate.
 Australia’s trade measurement transactions are estimated to be worth more than $750 billion each year.

-NMI has a national network of trade measurement inspectors who audit businesses to assess their trade measurement law compliance.
-They take appropriate action where there have been breaches of the law.
+NMI has a national network of trade measurement inspectors who audit businesses to assess their trade measurement regulatory compliance.
+They take appropriate action where breaches of the law occur.

-NMI also issues licences to private operators known as servicing licensees, who help to ensure businesses are using accurate measuring instruments.
+NMI also issues licences to third parties, commonly known as servicing licensees, who help to ensure businesses are using accurate and compliant measuring instruments.

 Legal measuring instruments